Why Community Service?

 Reminder: You must provide your CSN NSHE ID number when submitting completed community service hours.

 Community Service Reporting Instructions

-To report your Community Service hours, please complete the Nevada Promise Community Service Form.
-Before you submit your hours, please review the information above for community service eligibility requirements.
+To report Community Service hours, complete the Nevada Promise Community Service Form.
+Before submitting your hours, review the information above for community service eligibility requirements.
 Any applicant who knowingly submits false or misleading information is ineligible to receive the Nevada Promise Scholarship.

 Community Service Organizations

 We have provided a list of local community organizations for students in our Volunteer Contact List below.
 Students are encouraged to explore these organizations and contact them directly to inquire about any available community service opportunities.

 We have also provided some date-specific community service opportunities through our Events and Activities Calendar and students are encouraged to review these opportunities and sign up.

 Disclaimer: The inclusion of an organization in our web materials and on the attached documents does not indicate endorsement by CSN of the organization’s mission, practices, view, or information included in the organization’s linked websites.
 CSN cannot and does not assume any responsibility or liability for any conditions, hazards, or risks for any related personal injuries or property damage arising directly or indirectly from an individual’s participation in activities of these organizations.

 If you have other community service opportunities not listed on our provided web materials, please contact us.
 These lists are not inclusive, you may volunteer at other organizations as long as they fit the criteria.

 Review the list below of organizations that provide virtual and in-person community service opportunities.
 If you are interested in volunteering with one of these organizations please reach out to them directly.
 You can find more information by clicking on the link to each organization's website.
 You may volunteer with organizations that are not listed below as long as they follow the guidelines presented on this website.